unraid/lang-en_US/README.md

 - apps-1.txt       -- these are more translations for the CA section
 - ca_settings      -- these are translations for the CA settings

-All file names are in lowercase and should be included in the archive to make the translations complete.
+All file names are in lowercase and should be included in the repository to make the translations complete.

 Removing a particular file, means no translations will be available for that section and the GUI will display text in original English.